 It really isn't complicated.
-All you need is a pan, an egg, hot water and something to serve it with (we have some great poached egg serving suggestions after the recipe).
+All you need is a pan, an egg, hot water and something to serve it with (we have some great poached egg serving suggestions for you to check out after this method).
 The fresher the egg the better – you won't need white wine vinegar or to whisk the boiling water round to hold the white together if you use a fresh egg.

-The Realhomes.com team are egg aficionados (egg-ficionados) as luck would have it – the combined poached egg on toast tally for the team is likely the highest per capita in the country.
-So who better to walk you through poaching an egg?
+The Realhomes.com team are true egg aficionados, or rather, egg-ficionados, – who could resist? – and our combined poached egg on toast tally for the team is likely the highest per capita in the country...
+So who better to walk you through poaching an egg then us?

 Follow the best recipe below and read on to see our alternative method for cooking a poached egg in a microwave.